Bring Your Own Bottle

 SUSTAIN 4S06 – Leadership in Sustainability, Fall 2021 – Winter 2022

 While SUSTAIN 3S03 and SUSTAIN 4S06 students were conducting their research on student perceptions of water bottle refilling and reuse, Integrated Sciences student, Adrianna Diab, focused her ISCI Independent Project on the promotion of water bottle refilling and reuse to McMaster residence students.
-With support from her project champions from McMaster’s Academic Sustainability Programs Office and McMaster Okanagan Committee, Adrianna brought together a group of diverse stakeholders to develop a communications campaign.
+With support from her project champions from the Academic Sustainability Programs Office and McMaster Okanagan Office of Health & Well-being, Adrianna brought together a group of diverse stakeholders to develop a communications campaign.

-In January of 2022, the McMaster Okanagan Charter Committee endorsed the Bring Your Own Bottle Working Group and their mission to promote water bottle refilling and reuse while decreasing reliance on single use plastics.
+In January of 2022, the McMaster Okanagan Office of Health & Well-being endorsed the Bring Your Own Bottle Working Group and their mission to promote water bottle refilling and reuse while decreasing reliance on single use plastics.
 The group’s goals and actions focused on:

 - Creation of an interactive map of water fountains across campus.

-- Development of webpage with the map, FAQs, project updates, and opportunities for experiential learning.
+- Development of webpage with the map, FAQ, project updates, and opportunities for experiential learning.

 - Installation of signage at water refill stations on campus and in residence.